open-source-labs/dbSpy/README.md

 2. Select the database type from the dropdown.
 3. Input your database URI information OR database connection credentials and click on "Connect".
 4. Once the connection to your database is established, the canvas will render and generate the tables and their relationships.
+    * OracleSQL requires the download of the OCI - [here](https://www.oracle.com/cloud/free/)

 <img src="images/withDataButton.png">